-Every Monday morning, Ocean sends out automatic notifications to site clinic administrators if it finds any patient notes or eRequests that might require your attention, e.g. to export or download to the EMR.
+Every Monday morning, Ocean sends out automatic notifications to site clinic administrators if it finds any patient notes or eRequests that may require a manual export or download to the EMR.

 If there are any eRequests that have not been exported, the email will tell you how many are pending removal and how to review them.
 Even if you are processing the eRequests as part of the initial "acceptance" workflow, it's a good idea to heed these warnings and export them for audit purposes (i.e. a spreadsheet saved in a secure place).

 For clinics using Ocean Tablets or Ocean Online, the email contains the EMR ID and the Ocean reference number of patients that have not been marked "downloaded to the EMR".
 We call these "orphaned notes" since the EMR has not claimed them promptly.

 These notifications can be confusing.
 See below for a few quick FAQs.

 What circumstances would lead to an orphaned note?

 The PS Suite and OSCAR EMR integrations (as of 2017) are only able to download notes when the chart for a particular patient is open and connected to Ocean.
 If the patient's chart isn't open or the chart doesn't know about the Ocean note, the note can remained orphaned.

 Notes can be orphaned for three common reasons:

 - A web questionnaire was sent and the patient's chart hasn't been opened for months.
 Ocean has a configurable expiry date (default of 100 days), after which it will remove the patient, note and all.
 If you send out web questionnaires months in advance (e.g. a pediatrician sending an intake package to newly pregnant women), then this time period may expire before the chart is opened to download the note.

 - The Ocean custom form was removed from a chart in PS Suite before a tablet session or web questionnaire is complete.